tobymackenzie/test-server.js/readme.md

 A simple js test server that serves a directory and rewrites any npm module paths to work in the browser.
 Not meant to be used in production.
 Somewhat new, so the interfaces may still be in flux.

+Note: The module path rewrites don't currently support bare imports that don't specify the path to the `.js` file.

 Usage
 -----